vivianmengg/metopenaccess-titlepatch/README.md

 ---

-## Related

-A trailing-space typo in the `Medium` field affecting 39 Bencharong ware records was filed separately: [metmuseum/openaccess#issue](https://github.com/metmuseum/openaccess/issues).

----

-*Generated from the [Chinese Ceramics Timeline](https://chineseceramics.netlify.app) project, March 2026.*
+*Discovered during the build for the [Chinese Ceramics Timeline](https://chineseceramics.netlify.app) project, March 2026.*